s3team/phoenix/a2c/README.md

 # A2C

-A2C lifts the output from Uroboros to C.
+A2C translates the assembly code output from Uroboros to an analyzable and compilable C code.

 ## Requirements